 Peterson v Kolinske, 338327 (April 17, 2018).
 Probate MSA not approved.
-MSA indicated only persons who signed it had agreed to its terms.
-It did not indicate Theresa agreed to its terms, agreed the will was valid, or otherwise agreed to release claims against estate or its personal representative.
-If contract language is clear and unambiguous, must construe it according to its plain sense and meaning, without reference to extrinsic evidence.
+MSA said only persons who signed agreed to its terms.
+It did not say Theresa agreed to terms, agreed will was valid, or agreed to release claims against estate or representative.
+If contract language is clear and unambiguous, must construe it according to plain sense and meaning, without reference to extrinsic evidence.
 Lesson: Get everyone's signature.